SanjeethaPennada/REMO-v0.1/README.md

 Following script will run generation and automatically evaluate the results.

 ##### TransFuser generation
-For Transfuser generation using both gradient paths, open generate_scenarios.py, change number of agents to 1 or 2 or 4 based on your choice (default = 4 agents) and run:
+For Transfuser generation using both gradient paths, open run_generation_transfuser.sh, change number of agents to 1 or 2 or 4 based on your choice (default = 4 agents) and run:
 ```Shell
 bash run_generation_transfuser.sh
 ```